futomi/node-sms-pdu/README.md

 node-sms-pdu
 ===============

-The node-sms-pdu is a SMS-SUBMIT PDU (Packet Data Unit) generator.
+The node-sms-pdu is a SMS-SUBMIT PDU (Packet Data Unit) generator and SMS-SUBMIT/DELIVER PDU parser.
 This module supports the GSM 7-bit default alphabet encoding and the UCS-2 16-bit alphabet encoding.
 Besides, it supports the Concatenated (or Multipart or Long) SMS.

 ## Dependencies